Trismegiste/strangelove-bundle/README.md

 ### How
 Since you have atomicity on one document in MongoDB, you have to store complex tree-ish objects.
-If you avoid circular references, this ODM store your object in a comprehensive structure into a MongoDB collection.
+If you avoid circular references, this ODM stores your object in a comprehensive structure into a MongoDB collection.

 Every object has to implement one interface and use one trait :